jniedballa/camtrapR/README.md

 See the [Article in Methods in Ecology and Evolution](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12600) for an overview of the package.
-The four package vignettes provide examples for the entire workflow.
+The five vignettes provide examples for the entire workflow.

 ## Citation